-Summary of components of Executive Directors' remuneration for 2013
+Summary of components of Executive Directors' remuneration for 2013 supplement of 20% of salary.

 The Remuneration Committee structures senior executive remuneration in two distinct parts: (i) fixed remuneration of basic salary, pension and benefits; and (ii) variable performance-related remuneration in the form of cash bonuses, deferred share bonuses and long-term incentive arrangements.